mathiasisaksen/idw/README.md

     <img src="./documentation/img/2d-example-tiled.png" style="display:block;max-width:70%;width:750px"></img>
 </p>

-The black squares indiates `periodicExtent`.
+The black square indiates `periodicExtent`.

 ### Three-dimensional function
 For the three-dimensional example, we'll use the `generateNoiseIDW` function to generate an `IDW` object with 20 random positions and values.